Haylee Bladen, LCSW, CCATP-CA, Clinical Director

 Makenzie Combe, LCSW, Clinical Services Supervisor

 Makenzie graduated with her master's degree in Social Work from the University of Utah and is a Licensed Clinical Social Worker (LCSW).
-Makenzie is also a Certified Clinical Child and Adolescent Anxiety Treatment professional.
-With her knowledge and experience in the field, Makenzie has assisted clients dealing with a wide range of issues, including substance abuse, sexual abuse, sexual reactivity, troubled youth, trauma, domestic violence, sexual addictions, anxiety, and depression.
+Makenzie is also a Certified Clinical Child and Adolescent Anxiety Treatment professional (CCATP-CA) and a Certified Specialist in Child and Adolescent Anger Management (CSAM-CA).
+She is EMDR trained.
+With her knowledge and experience in the field, Makenzie has worked with clients facing various challenges, including sexual abuse, suicidal ideation, trauma, witnessing domestic violence, anger management, anxiety, and depression.
 She is deeply committed to fostering growth and development in her clients, helping them realize their full potential and achieve positive changes in their lives.
 Makenzie brings a fresh and modern approach to therapy, providing a safe and supportive environment for her clients to feel heard and understood.
 In her free time, she enjoys pursuing her hobbies of baking, reading, and eating popcorn.

 Alex Nielson, CSW, Therapist - Logan Clinic